WasteLand-Dev/Neon/README.md

 - New!
 Add new resourcepack darkness-e1700
 - New!
 Add new launcherlogo
 - New!
 Add ComplementaryShaders 4.7
 - New!
-Add Epoch shader 1.3.1
-- New!
-Add musk rose shader 3.5
-- New!
 Add SuperDuper Vanilla shader
 - New!
 Add YoFPS shader
 - Update rethinking-voxels to beta14